 4 units = 240 volunteer or 300 paid hours

-- NOTE for students who began their LIT studies prior to Fall 2014: units earned for Cooperative Education Internship (CE 150) or Cooperative Education Work Experience (CE 100) can be applied to the Electives Group II requirement for a Library and Information Technology AS Degree or Certificate.
+If you began your LIT studies prior to Fall 2014, units earned for Cooperative Education Work Experience (CE 100) or Cooperative Education Internship (CE 150) can be applied to the Electives Group II requirement for a Library and Information Technology AS Degree or Certificate.

 Contact the people listed below, or visit the Cooperative Education Department (Coop-Ed) website for more information about course registration, forms, deadlines, and other internship requirements.
 NOTE: For Summer, contact Kat Balouch only.